-Larry Davis, the dean of the University of Cincinnati men's basketball staff, has compiled a quarter century's worth of experience in the college coaching ranks, including serving as associate head coach for the Bearcats since 2006.
+Larry Davis, the dean of the University of Cincinnati men’s basketball staff, has compiled more than a quarter century’s worth of experience in the college coaching ranks, including serving as associate head coach for the Bearcats since 2006.

-Davis is tasked with planning recruiting, practice and team preparation, while focusing a great deal of his time mentoring the guards.
+As the associate head coach at Cincinnati, Davis is tasked with planning recruiting, practice and team preparation, while focusing a great deal of his time mentoring the guards.

 A nine-year head coach at Furman University (1997-2006), Davis undertook a massive revitalization of the Paladins’ program, directing the school to a record of 124-139.
 A significant part of his rebuilding plan was to infuse new talent.
 He did so by recruiting the likes of two-time all-conference selection Guilherme Da Luz, the first player in Southern Conference history to top 1,000 points, 600 assists, 500 rebounds and 200 steals in a career, and 2,000-point scorer Karim Souchu.
 Furman posted three winning seasons after 2002 and achieved its first winning record in conference play in over a decade, under Davis’ guidance.